Answer:

 Full HD G-SYNC Monitors

-Even at its discounted price, we find that it’s not worth the price as there’s a 1080p 360Hz FreeSync monitor that offers better performance and features for just $300, the Acer XV252QF (or the Acer Aopen 25XV2QF variant).
+Even at its discounted price, we find that it’s not worth the price as there are $300 – $400 FreeSync models with actually better features.

-Not only is the FreeSync version cheaper, but it’s also overclockable to 390Hz and offers better backlight strobing support (works all the way up to 390Hz, whereas the 1080p 360Hz G-SYNC models are limited to 240Hz with MBR).
+The Acer XV252QF (or the cheaper Micro Center exclusive Acer Aopen 25XV2QF variant) is not only cheaper, but it’s also overclockable to 390Hz and offers better backlight strobing support (works all the way up to 390Hz, whereas the 1080p 360Hz G-SYNC models are limited to 240Hz with MBR).

 However, the G-SYNC models were available before the FreeSync versions, so if you wanted to be one of the first gamers with a 360Hz display, you had to invest in it.